SakiPowered/zaiko/README.md

     // Assign all placeables which should be displayed in the menu, player-dependant.
     Button button = Button.builder().item(new ItemBuilder(Material.CAKE).name("Button").build())
-      .action(p -> p.sendMessage("You clicked the button!"))
+      .action((p, event) -> p.sendMessage("You clicked the button!"))
       .build();

-    // Place each placeable instance using either the slot, or x and y coordinates. this.place(10, button);
+    // Place each placeable instance using either the slot this.place(10, button);
+    // or with x and y coordinates (starting from 0,0 at the top left). this.place(1, 1, button);
   }
 }
 ```